@axonlabs/core

-Axon is a backend library who tries to be simple and powerfull.
+Axon is a backend library that aims to be simple and powerfull.

 Currently Axon is 2X faster than Express. :D please checkout Axon Benchmarks